the-turing-way/the-turing-way/book/website/foreword/governance.md

 In the future, we hope that we can work with the community to further design roles such as for community representatives to advise and build stronger accountability for decisions made at this level.

-Decisions at constitution level may include the following:
+Decisions at constitutional level may include the following:
 - Providing leadership and strategic directions in the project.
 - Applying for core funding, and approving expenses.
 - Building clarity around budget and resources available for the maintainers and community members.